home | what's new | other sitescontact | about

 Elenchus: Let me tell you about the lake and the shade trees.
 It occurred to me recently that there’s another small benefit to be offered to the residents.
 And I’m thinking of the children – not just my children, but there might be other children who come to the farm by way of a parent or guardian.
 And I’m thinking of a special gift for them.
 Actually, Grandpa George was the inspiration.
 As intimated, he was an ace carpenter in his day, and he built a really nice kid-sized dollhouse for all of us cousins.
 It was so much fun to play in it, it even had a tiny second floor.
 This was so exciting.
 And I’ve been thinking, we need some of these “doll houses” down by the lake, and the shade trees.

-And speaking of the shade trees – and I can see now I’ll begging Grandpa George to supervise this project – we need some fancy tree houses for the kids.
-I’ll have to arrange for some large oak trees or some such by the lake, but this is another whole wonderland-world to enchant the kids.
+And speaking of the shade trees – and I can now see I’ll be begging Grandpa George to supervise this project – we need some fancy tree houses for the kids.
+I’ll have to arrange for some large oak trees or some such by the lake, but this area will be another whole wonderland-world to enchant the kids.

 ChatGPT: Even I'm getting excited.
 This sounds really good for the kidos.

-Elenchus: (smiling) And I think some of the adults won't mind touring the fairy-tale treehouse, as well.
+Elenchus: And I think many of the adults, as well, won't mind touring the fairy-tale treehouses.

-Elenchus: Yes – and we’ll have to think about that.
-And this is why we have an advisory board of elders and grandparents.
-And, speaking of the grandparents – and this is an idea I think you get credit for – each grandparent needs to be paired with – I’m thinking the number should be five – each with five new residents.
-It’s all very low-key so that no one feels “monitored” but each grandparent would cast that avuncular eye toward the new ones, to ensure that they’re getting on well, and settling in without big concerns.
+Elenchus: And I'm thinking of the grandparents – and this is an idea I think you get credit for – each grandparent needs to be paired with – I’m thinking the number should be five – each with five new residents.
+All very low-key so no one feels “monitored”, but each grandparent would cast an avuncular eye toward the new ones, to ensure they’re getting on well and settling in without big concerns.

-ChatGPT: This is a really good idea.
+ChatGPTThis is a good idea.
 Because, in terms of organizational structure, now, effectively, you no longer have 60 newcomers, you have a single small group of 5 newbies, shepherded by 1 “grandma” or “grandpa” – and this, multiplied 12 times.
 This is totally different.
-This is how to maintain “service control” without creating a police force.
+This is how to maintain “service control” without creating a moral police force.

 Elenchus: Yes, and please give me your summary comments on all we've discussed here.